percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

 .. variable:: gcs.fc_limit

+   :version: :rn:`5.7.17-29.20`: Default value changed from ``16`` to ``100``
    :cli: Yes
    :conf: Yes
    :scope: Global
    :dyn: Yes
-   :default: 16
+   :default: 100

 This variable is used for replication flow control.
 Replication is paused when the slave queue exceeds this limit.
+In the default operation mode, flow control limit is dynamically recalculated based on the amount of nodes in the cluster, but this recalculation can be turned off with use of the :variable:`gcs.fc_master_slave` variable to make manual setting of the :variable:`gcs.fc_limit` having an effect  (e.g. for configurations when writing is done to a single node in |PXC|).

 .. variable:: gcs.fc_master_slave